| Other Links |

 - Does your partner threaten to hurt your children?

 - Has your partner prevented you from doing something to care for your children, such as shopping, keeping medical appointments, or contacting a child's teachers?

-- Has your partner physically or sexually abused your children?
-Have you been fearful he or she would?
+- Has your partner physically/sexually abused the children?
+Have you been fearful of this?

 - Have the children told anyone?

 - Have the children needed medical attention as a result of your partner?
 What kinds of injuries did they sustain?

 - Has your partner ever withheld medication or prevented you from seeking medical services for the children?